http4k/http4k/http4k-serverless/lambda/integration-test/README.md

 ## Pre-requisites

 * Valid AWS account
+* A Role with the `AWSLambdaBasicExecutionRole` permission policy
 * Credentials defined in `src/test/resources` (see example)

 ## Building and deploying the test function